Is domestic violence relevant in a property settlement?

 Unfortunately family violence is prevalent in many if not most matters before the family law courts.

-Violence in a relationship is not usually enough to persuade a court to make an assessment of contributions in favour of the victim, being an assessment different to what it would have otherwise made if there was no violence.
+Violence in a relationship on its own is not enough to persuade a court to make an assessment of contributions in favour of the victim, being an assessment different to what it would have otherwise made if there was no violence.

 However, were there is a course of violent conduct towards one party to a relationship, which has made that party’s contributions significantly more arduous, that is certainly a relevant factor which a court is entitled to take into account in assessing the quality and quantity of the parties’ contributions during the relationship to a pool of assets.